aws-samples/sagemaker-ssh-helper/README.md

 The `setup_and_start_ssh()` will start an SSM agent that will connect the training instance to AWS Systems Manager.

-### Step 5 - Connecting over SSM
+### Step 4: Connect over SSM
 Once you launched the job, you'll need to wait, a few minutes, for the SageMaker container to start and the SSM agent to start successfully.
 Then you'll need to have the ID of the managed instance.
 The instance id is prefixed by `mi-` and will appear in the job's CloudWatch log like this:

 ```
 Successfully registered the instance with AWS SSM using Managed instance-id: mi-01234567890abcdef
 ```

-*Tip:* To fetch the instance IDs from the logs in an automated way, call the Python method of `ssh_wrapper`:
+To fetch the instance IDs from the logs in an automated way, call the Python method of `ssh_wrapper`, as mentioned in the previous step:

 ```python
 instance_ids = ssh_wrapper.get_instance_ids()
 ```

+This method accepts the optional parameter `retry` with the number of retry attempts (default is 60).
+It will retry to get instance IDs until they appear in the CloudWatch logs or number of attempts reached.
+The pause between attempts is fixed to 10 seconds, hence by default it will wait not more than 10 minutes.

 With the instance id at hand, you will be able to connect to the training container using the command line or the AWS web console: